Updated on: December 5, 2024

 Bottom Line:

 FamiSafe comes with a unique driving safety monitoring feature that lets you view how your child is behaving on the road.
-It also comes with all industry-standard parental control features, and its location tracking is exceptionally good.
 It also lets you monitor your kid’s calls and text messages, takes screenshots of their screens, and allows your child to request and view your location.
-FamiSafe is easy to use and offers several affordable plans that all include a 30-day money-back guarantee.
+FamiSafe is easy to use and offers a 30-day money-back guarantee.

 5. Mobicip — Best For Scheduling (With Custom App and Web Filters)